Ensono/amido.github.io/docs/nx/next/plugin-information.md

 Using a standard setup for your Next app ensures consistency and code quality across multiple applications quickly.
 NextAuth can also be quickly added to a project without costly configuration and setup.

+## Prerequisites

+An existing [Next](https://nextjs.org/) application.
+Note the generator will fail if run in an empty workspace with no applications.

 ## Setting up @ensono-stacks/next

 Install the @ensono-stacks/next with the following command: